 Anis Zunuzi continues to prioritize providing students with a good academic education that is in line with the Haitian Ministry of Education, and a strong moral education that fosters individual and community transformation.
 These complementary educational efforts support the education of girls and boys in a manner which supports both material and spiritual prosperity for the individual, their families and communities.
 Unlike many schools in Haiti, Anis Zunuzi unwaveringly promotes a violence-free environment of learning.
 The school continues to see a high passing rate of state exams.
 The 9th grade exam was passed by 91% of Anis Zunuzi 9th graders.

-What we support: Scholarship for students. $50/month support one student for the entire year.
+What we support: Scholarship for students, educational support and teacher training.$50/month supports one student for the entire year.

 Badi School, Panama